aerate before it's too late.

 Because once the pond freezes it might be too late.

-The benefits of de-icing your pond with a Keeton Deicing Aeration System are numerous, but to enjoy those benefits, it’s imperative that you start the process before the water freezes.
+The benefits of deicing your pond with a Keeton Deicing Aeration System are numerous.
+But to enjoy those benefits throughout the winter, it’s imperative that you start the process before the water freezes.

 Prevent Damage to Docks